Speedy Dummy: DeSean Jackson Catches Heat For Anti-Semitic Instagram Posts, Sends Twitter Into A Tailspin

 Philadelphia Eagles receiver DeSean Jackson is catching heat for anti-semitic Instagram posts that featured a quote attributed to Hitler that said “white Jews “will blackmail America.
 [They] will extort America, their plan for world domination won’t work if the Negroes know who they were”–no, seriously.

-He also shared posts on his main Instagram feed showing love to Nation of Islam leader Louis Farrakhan who’s widely considered anti-Semitic.
+He also shared anti-Coronavirus comments and featured Nation of Islam leader Louis Farrakhan (who’s widely considered anti-Semitic) on his main feed.

 In an effort to get ahead of the backlash, the 3-time Pro Bowler posted this apology saying he “really didn’t realize what this passage [attributed to Hitler] was saying” and that he was “sorry for any hurt I have caused.”